speed2exe/zig-comp-diag.nvim/README.md

 - Neovim plugin to show diagnostic from zig compiler

 ## Background
-- ZLS is great but it doesn't catch many common compiler errors.
-- This plugin attempts to fill in the remaining gaps using zig compiler's error messages.
 - This project is motivated from the fact that I spent way too much time bouncing from compiler error messages to neovim.

 ## What it does?